-Metrolink is starting the process to provide Wi-Fi to its riders.
-First, Metrolink must test different hardware and software working with technology providers to find out how it will perform throughout Metrolink’s 538-mile commuter rail system.
+Metrolink took an important first step in the process to provide Wi-Fi to our riders through a pilot program from November 2019 through March 2020.
+Metrolink tested different hardware and software working with technology providers to find out how each performed throughout Metrolink’s 538-mile commuter rail system.